 The Omnilife Risk Appetite Statement is formally documented and approved by the Board.
 The Risk Appetite Statement sets out Omnilife's policy and process in relation to risk appetite, tolerances, monitoring and reporting.
-The Risk Management Function and Actuarial Function support the Board in the creation and embedding of an effective risk appetite and tolerance framework.
+The Risk Management Function support the Board in the creation and embedding of an effective risk appetite and tolerance framework.
 Omnilife's Risk Appetite is set by the Board, driven by its key stakeholders, including shareholder and regulators, with both qualitative and quantitative statements reflecting:

-- Key organisational objectives and stakeholder expectations, - Skill, resources and technology required to manage and monitor risk exposures, and - Tolerance for loss (risk tolerances) or negative events that can be easily quantified.
+- Key organisational objectives and stakeholder expectations, - Skills, resources and technology required to manage and monitor risk exposures, and - Tolerance for loss (risk tolerances) or negative events that can be easily quantified.

 The Risk Appetite Statement is a key component of the Omnilife RMS and it defines the amount of risk that the Board is prepared to take in pursuit of its strategic objectives.
-The Risk Appetite covers all material risk categories (Insurance, Credit, Investment, Liquidity and Operational Risk).
-The approach, defined in the Omnilife Risk Appetite Statement, to setting these includes consideration of:
+The Risk Appetite covers the impact of all material risk categories (Insurance, Credit, Investment, Liquidity and Operational Risk) operating together.